 Art is an inherently connected community.
-And while gallery exhibitions are largely about viewing and experiencing the work on display, they also serve an important networking, relationship and community building function.
+And while gallery exhibitions are largely about viewing and experiencing the work on display, they also serve as an important networking, relationship, and community-building function.

 In an interview with Forbes, artist Fatima Laster, owner of 5 Points Art Gallery and Studios in Milwaukee, described how she is using social media to stay connected with the art community during COVID-19-related lockdown orders.
 In addition to staying in touch with the gallery’s artists, Laster has also brought together artists and supporters via forums and virtual events, while sharing ways the community can support artists during this uncertain time.